Japanese new religions: Other nations

-In the 1950s, Japanese wives of American servicemen introduced the Soka Gakkai to the United States, which in the 1970s developed into Soka Gakkai International (SGI).
+In the 1950s, Japanese wives of American servicemen introduced the Soka Gakkai to the United States, which in the 1970s developed into the Soka Gakkai International (SGI).
 Well-known American SGI converts include musician Herbie Hancock and singer Tina Turner.

 In Brazil Shinshūkyō, like Honmon Butsuryū-shū, were first introduced in the 1920s among the Japanese immigrant population.
 In the 1950s and 1960s some started to become popular among the non-Japanese population as well.
 Seicho-No-Ie now has the largest membership in the country.
 In the 1960s, it adopted Portuguese, rather than Japanese, as its language of instruction and communication.
 It also began to advertise itself as philosophy rather than religion in order to avoid conflict with the Roman Catholic Church and other socially conservative elements in society.
 By 1988 it had more than 2.4 million members in Brazil, 85% of them not of Japanese ethnicity.

 Today, the largest Japanese new religions in Brazil and the United States include Seicho-No-Ie, PL Kyodan, the Church of World Messianity, Sukyo Mahikari, Soka Gakkai, Reiyukai, Tenrikyo, and Konkokyo.